wangdongzhuo/Re-TCP/README.md

 This repository contains the code for the paper [PA-TCP: Interpretable End-to-End Autonomous Driving Through Parallel Adaptive Attention Mechanism and State Representation](https://ieeexplore.ieee.org/abstract/document/11097569).

-Re-TCP is a simple unified framework to combine trajectory and control prediction for end-to-end autonomous driving.
+PA-TCP is a simple unified framework to combine trajectory and control prediction for end-to-end autonomous driving.

 ## Setup